DUDQA/tgbot_whm/README.md

 A little pet project where I can combine business and pleasure.

 Game principal:
-1. You are sent two answer options in the form of two photos and buttons to them
+1. You are sent two answer options in the form of two photos and buttons to them.
+Your task is to decide which of these two songs has more streams on Spotify.
-2. If your answer is correct
+2. If your answer is correct you get a message about it and recieve next two options.
+Previous options are deleted.
+If you're wrong then you will receive a message with your score and a "Retry" button.

 Operation principal: